 What is a Docent?

-If you are a curious, creative, flexible person consider joining the 2018/19 UMMA docent class, forming now.
 A docent is a teacher, guide, and interpreter.
 That definition doesn’t begin to explain, however, the many exciting and satisfying components of the UMMA docent program.
 Docents talk with each other and patrons about art and life, they explore art history, and they engage their imaginations every day.

 People come to the docent program for many reasons.
 Jim Frenza (class of 2011) got involved because he has loved museums since he was a teenager visiting the Detroit Institute of Art.
 Sherri Masson (class of 2008), a retired teacher, says “a lifetime of working with children made docent work seem like a perfect retirement opportunity.”